-Gradually as the weeks progress you will see an increase in the size of the potato stalks in the the potato grow bag.
+As the weeks progress, you will see the potato stalks increasing in size in your grow bag.

-By the 4 month mark you should see that you potato stalks should be about 3 foot high from the top of the grow bag.
+By month four, if all is progressing as expected, you will see that the potato crop stalks haven risen up about 3 foot from the top of the grow bag.

-You will also see purple flowers growing on the potato stalks.
+You will also see small purple flowers growing on the potato stalks.